AgentMC/Sao20/Translate/En/Part8.md

 "Gyu-a-a-a-a-u!!!"

 Even though she did not understand the words, Tsukigake felt a lot of anger in that roar.
-At least to show his fighting spirit is still not defeated, he pulled together the power left behind and replied:
+At least to show her fighting spirit is still not defeated, she pulled together the power left behind and replied:

 "Ga-r-r-r-r-r!!!"